WSMorrison/Hard_Parkers/README.md

 - Code regarding the MVC architecture is very similar to the Code Institute training code from the I Think Therefore I Blog Lessons.
 Available on request.
     - Process for modifying Django's built in registration and sign-up code to fit this website was particularly instructive, from the "Adding Authentication - Part 2" lesson.
-- Method for making nav bar elements dynamic were best explained by [Sharma Coding YouTube Channel](https://www.youtube.com/watch?v=IY_ooX65BnQ).
+- Method for making nav bar elements dynamic were best explained by [Sharma Coding YouTube Channel.](https://www.youtube.com/watch?v=IY_ooX65BnQ).
-- Basic HTML structure uses the Bootstrap Cards style library.
-[Bootstrap Cards](https://getbootstrap.com/docs/5.3/components/card/)
+- Basic HTML structure uses the Bootstrap Cards [Bootstrap Cards](https://getbootstrap.com/docs/5.3/components/card/) style library.
 - This Readme file follows the roadmap by Kera Cudmore and her incomperable [readme template and example.](https://github.com/kera-cudmore/readme-examples/blob/main/milestone1-readme.md)

 ### Media

-- Favicon icon by [Iconpacks](https://iconpacks.net/?utm_source=link-attribution&utm_content=1641), converted from .png to .ico by [favicon.io](https://favicon.io/favicon-converter/).
+- Favicon icon by [Iconpacks](https://iconpacks.net/?utm_source=link-attribution&utm_content=1641), converted from .png to .ico by [favicon.io.](https://favicon.io/favicon-converter/).
-- Splash image by Trevor Yale Ryan, as published on the HardParkers' dialectical nemesis, [Speedhunters](http://www.speedhunters.com/2020/01/slippers-and-sunsets-the-osixhi-meet/).
+- Splash image by Trevor Yale Ryan, as published on the HardParkers' dialectical nemesis, [Speedhunters.](http://www.speedhunters.com/2020/01/slippers-and-sunsets-the-osixhi-meet/).

 For educational purposes only.